Dolomite Finance Common Questions

 What is the Dolomite Margin Protocol?

 Every asset held inside the protocol earns interest automatically.
-This is the key architectural difference: in a traditional money market, you deposit tokens and receive a yield-bearing receipt token (like Compound's cTokens).
-In the Dolomite Margin Protocol, your balance is tracked natively — you do not receive a separate token just for holding a supplied position, though the protocol can still interoperate with external systems through wrapped representations.
+This is the key architectural distinction: in a traditional money market, you deposit tokens and receive a yield-bearing receipt token (like Compound's cTokens).
+In the Dolomite Margin Protocol, your balance is tracked natively — you do not receive a separate token merely for holding a supplied position, though the protocol can still interoperate with external systems through wrapped representations.

 The margin system sits on top of this accounting layer.
 It enables isolated or cross-margin borrowing positions where your supplied assets offset your borrows within a single account view.
-Think of it as a brokerage margin account, but entirely on-chain and governed by smart contracts rather than a prime broker.
+Think of it as a brokerage margin account — but entirely on-chain and governed by smart contracts rather than a prime broker.

 How does borrowing work on Dolomite Finance?